vnminin/phyloLSnoDist/README.md

 ## Extended Vignette
-A longer vignette, showing the above code with its intended output, along with replication of select simulation experiments from the manuscript, is available at
+A longer vignette, showing the above code with its intended output, along with replication of select simulation experiments from the manuscript, is available in the `vignette` directory.
+The output pdf is `vignette.pdf` along with associated R Markdown file, `vignette.Rmd`.

 ## Other Notes
 The `analysis` directory of this repository contains scratchwork, older versions of code, and unpublished simulation experiments.
 All final code for the manuscript is in the `manuscript` directory.